ckeditor/ckeditor5/docs/updating/nim-migration/custom-plugins.md

 ## Generate and validate the bundle

-Once you have updated all the imports, it's time to build and validate the bundle for the new installation methods.
+Once you have updated all the imports, it is time to build and validate the bundle for the new installation methods.

 1. Build the plugin with the following command.
 It will create the `dist` folder with the plugin bundles for the new installation methods.